netgrif/petriflow/docs/tutorials/actions-basic.md

     <img src="_media/actions-basic/2.png">
 </p>

-#### Third action - change behaviour of conclusion text field in status
+#### Third action - change behaviour of the conclusion text field in status

 Change behaviour action generally works as a systematic function that changes the data field's behaviour.
 In our case, this function changes the behaviour of the "Conclusion" text field from hidden to visible in the Status task.